On Spaces Associated with Invariant Divisors on Galois Covers of Riemann Surfaces and Their Applications: Function Spaces And Invariant Divisors

-Here there is a difference between the case where the genus of $S$ is 0 and the case where it is positive.
-In the latter case every divisor of the form $f^{*}(\eta)$ for $\eta \in S$ (and there are infinitely many such divisors, no two of them being invariantly linearly equivalent) satisfies the conditions of Lemma \ref{nonspres}.
-On the other hand, when $S=\mathbb{P}^{1}(\mathbb{C})$ (and $\nu=\infty$, and the map from $X$ to $S$ is a meromorphic function $z$) we have a much nicer result.

-\begin{cor} The integral divisors from Lemma \ref{nonspres} are, in the case of a Galois cover $z:X\to\mathbb{P}^{1}(\mathbb{C})$, all supported on the branch points of $z$.
-There are finitely many divisors of both types considered in that lemma. \end{cor}
+Here there is a difference, in the form of the possible divisors satisfying the conditions of Lemma \ref{nonspres}, between the case where $g_{S}=0$ and the case of positive $g_{S}$.
+In the latter case every divisor of the form $\Delta=f^{*}\eta$ for $\eta \in S$ (and there are infinitely many such divisors, no two of them being invariantly linearly equivalent) satisfies $r_{\mathbf{1}}(-\Delta)=1$.
+On the other hand, when $S=\mathbb{P}^{1}(\mathbb{C})$ (and $\nu=\infty$) we have a much nicer result. \begin{cor} In the case of a Galois cover $f:X\to\mathbb{P}^{1}(\mathbb{C})$, all the positive divisors from Lemma \ref{nonspres} are supported on the branch points of $f$.
+There are finitely many divisors of both types considered in that lemma (i.e., positive divisors versus non-positive divisors $\Delta$ with $\Delta+f^{*}\infty\geq0_{X}$). \end{cor}

-\begin{proof} Corollary \ref{P1Cnorm} shows that in this case the only divisor appearing in Lemma \ref{divSinfty} is the trivial one.
-Moreover, the bound on $t$ in Lemma \ref{nonspres} reduces here to 0, so that only the branch points may appear in such divisors.
-Moreover, they appear to bounded powers: $P_{C,j,\upsilon}$ appears only to a power between 0 and $o(C)-1$.
-The same assertion holds for the divisors of the second type, except that the poles $\infty_{\upsilon}$, $1\leq\upsilon \leq n$ of $z$, appear to the power $-1$ there.
-Since only finitely many points may appear, and to bounded powers, the finiteness of the number of possible divisors also follows.
+\begin{proof} Corollary \ref{P1Cnorm} shows that in this case there are no non-trivial non-special divisors on $\mathbb{P}^{1}(\mathbb{C})\setminus\{\infty\}$.
+Moreover, the bound on $v_{\xi}(\Delta)$ in Lemma \ref{nonspres} reduces here to 0, so that only the branch points may appear in the positive divisors there.
+In addition, they appear with bounded multiplicities: The multiplicity of $P_{C,j,\upsilon}$ in such a divisor is between 0 and $o(C)-1$.
+The same assertion holds for the non-positive divisors, except for the poles $\infty_{\upsilon}$, $1\leq\upsilon \leq n$ of $f^{*}z$ that now appear with multiplicity $-1$.
+Since only finitely many points may appear, and with bounded multiplicities, the finiteness of the number of possible divisors also follows.
 This proves the corollary. \end{proof}

-Applying Corollary \ref{brsup} to non-special integral divisors on $Z_{n}$ curves explains where the condition, appearing in, e.g., \cite{[FZ]}, \cite{[K1]}, \cite{[K2]}, and \cite{[Z]}, that the divisors be supported on the branch points of fully ramified $Z_{n}$ curves, comes from.
-Indeed, this condition is equivalent to invariance under the cyclic Galois group of the $Z_{n}$ cover, since in the fully ramified $Z_{n}$ curve case, every branch point alone is already $G$-invariant.
+Applying Corollary \ref{brsup} to non-special positive divisors on $Z_{n}$ curves explains where the condition that the divisors be supported on the branch points of fully ramified $Z_{n}$ curves, appearing in, e.g., \cite{[FZ]}, \cite{[K1]}, \cite{[K2]}, and \cite{[Z]}, comes from.
+Indeed, this condition is equivalent to invariance under the cyclic Galois group of the $Z_{n}$ cover, since in the fully ramified $Z_{n}$ curve case every branch point alone is already $G$-invariant.
 It also follows that Lemma \ref{nonspres} reduces, in the fully ramified cyclic case, to Lemma 1.5 of \cite{[Z]}.